INEC confirms death of 3 staff in Borno accident - Vanguard News

 Okoye recalled that last week, INEC commenced nationwide train-the-trainer workshop in Abuja involving heads of operations drawn from all the states of the federation and the Federal Capital Territory (FCT).

-The training is to be cascaded to the state level nationwide ahead of the fieldwork for the physical conversion of the voting points to polling units.
+The training is to be cascaded to State level nationwide ahead of the fieldwork for the physical conversion of the voting points to polling units.

 The aim is to conclude the exercise ahead of the resumption of the Continuous Voter Registration (CVR) on June 28.